The American Constitution - HIS 303

 Parents and prosecutors are often on the same side of the fence when it comes to pursuing legal punishment for alleged child abusers, but this is not always the case, especially when a parent is accused (whether falsely or accurately).
 Public and professional debate occurs at the front lines concerning the role of government-run protective services for children and families, and specific practices such as the removal of children, videotaped interviews, victim recantation, and crime risk assessment models on recidivism rates are particularly volatile issues.
 Much controversy is entailed in the implementation of CPS (Child Protective Services) procedures and protocols, particularly in sexual abuse cases, and legislation surrounding parental rights has both helped and hurt the adversarial nature of CPSs role with the criminal justice system.

-children is the duty of their parents, and it also seems to be the business of the U.S.
+Protecting children is the duty of their parents, and it also seems to be the

-Government.
-The states have individually-run
+business of the U.S. Government.
+The states

-CPS departments and offices, and are sometimes known as DCFS (Department of Children and
+have individually-run CPS departments and offices, and are sometimes known as DCFS

-Family Services), or DSS (Department of Social Services) or other names, depending on the
+(Department of Children and Family Services), or DSS (Department of Social Services) or

-(Department of Family Protective Services) website, their job includes:
+to the Texas DFPS (Department of Family Protective Services) website, their job includes:

-The Child Protective Services Division
+The Child Protective

-investigates reports of abuse and neglect of children.
+Services Division investigates reports of abuse and neglect of children.
 It also:

 ·